 The Norwood Township Parks and Recreation Commission was created in 1983.
 The first 15 years of their work focused on the Norwood Township Park.
-The Commission also collaborated with the MDNR - Michigan Department of Natural Resources (now known as the Department of Environment, Great Lakes and Energy - EGLE) on ideas for the Fisherman's Island State Park in the northwest portion of the Township.
+The Commission also collaborated with the MDNR - Michigan Department of Natural on ideas for the Fisherman's Island State Park in the northwest portion of the Township.
 The Parks and Recreation Commission was an advisory board to the Norwood Township Board.